mottsawce/CSA-CTO-Skunkworks2/README.md

 ### Deploy in your local environment using Azure Developer CLI

 This is the fastest way to get the solution deployed and uses the command line interface.
 We recommend this option when you're trying out a solution.
-Visit .[Microsoft Learn](https://learn.microsoft.com/en-us/azure/deployment-environments/concept-azure-developer-cli-with-deployment-environments) if you need help with AZD deployments.
+Visit [Microsoft Learn](https://learn.microsoft.com/en-us/azure/deployment-environments/concept-azure-developer-cli-with-deployment-environments) if you want to learn more about AZD deployments.
 Follow the steps below to get started:

 1. Make sure the following tools are installed: